DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Background

 \subsection{Smart Contract Audit Reports}

-In recent years, security issues in relation to smart contracts have been frequently detected and have led to billions of dollars in financial losses.
-This motivated the birth of the smart contract audit service.
+In recent years, frequent security incidents that resulted in numerous financial losses motivated the birth of the smart contract audit service.
 The audit service provides a detailed code review, provided by security experts, to ensure security and potentially improve the performance of a smart contract.
-As of August 2022, there are 60 security teams that have been certificated by Etherscan~\cite{etherscan_audits}.
+As of August 2022, there are {\allTeamNum} security teams that have been recommended by Etherscan~\cite{etherscan_audits}, which are well known in blockchain ecology.

-The audit process usually contains four steps~\cite{audits}. \textit{First}, an automated testing step is undertaken using smart contract tools to quickly analyze the contracts.
+The audit process usually contains four steps~\cite{audits}.
+First, an automated analysis step is performed using smart contract analysis tools.
 However, automated analysis is usually error-prone.
-Second, an in-depth manual code review is conducted.
-This step is usually conducted by at least two security experts to ensure that all weaknesses are correctly detected.
+Second, an in-depth manual code review is performed.
+This step is usually carried out by at least two security experts to ensure that all weaknesses are correctly discovered.
 Third, the security team contacts the customer and provides recommendations for security and optimization.
-The customers also confirms the detected weaknesses during the consulting process.
-Finally, a security audit report is provided, containing a description of weaknesses, along with their locations and consequences.
+The customers also confirm and repair the reported weaknesses during the consulting process.
+Finally, a security audit report is provided, which contains the descriptions, locations, and repaired versions (if provided) of weaknesses.

 The price of an audit service varies and depends on the complexity of the contracts.
-Since the auditing of a smart contract usually takes a long period and requires a high level of professional knowledge, the fees for these services are usually expensive.
+Since auditing a DApp usually takes a long period of time and requires a high level of professional knowledge, the fees for these services are usually expensive.